EvansSchoolPolicyAnalysisAndResearch/375-AgQuery/README.md

 ##  Data Distribution Project

-This repository was created to distribute the source code behind our [indicator query tool][iqt].
+This repository was created to distribute the source code behind EPAR's [AgQuery][agq].
 It was created using the  Flask Web Framework and PostgreSQL 10.
 It was designed to be easily adaptable to similar projects created by research teams around the world.
 Currently it is undergoing rapid development as we strive to make it more user friendly and powerful.